… and His manifestations as Father, Son, and Holy Spirit.

 One of the perpetual commandments of the Lord Yeshua to the Church is water baptism.
 Water baptism is the outward sign of what God has already done in the individual’s life and a testimony to all that the person belongs to Yeshua.
 It is an identification with Yeshua in his death and resurrection and is effected in the name of the Father, the Son, and the Holy Spirit.
 (Matthew 28:19, Acts 2:38, 8:12, 35-38, Romans 6:3)

-Shalom Church recognizes and supports the contribution of women in the ministry of the congregation.
+We recognize and support the contribution of women in the ministry of the church.
 We believe in the value of women in all aspects of ministry with the exception of those areas that exercise governmental authority within congregations.
 Furthermore, we believe God has ordained the family unit to serve as a model for the entire church with the father as the head of the home and functioning as a servant-leader as described in Ephesians 5.
 We, therefore, believe that both men and women can reach their fullest potential in ministry within the structure of the biblical family model.

 We believe the term “marriage”, has only one meaning and that is marriage sanctioned by God which is the joining together of one man and one woman in a single, exclusive covenant as defined in the Bible (“Biblical Marriage”).
 We believe that because God our Creator established marriage as a sacred institution between one man and one woman, the idea that marriage is a covenant only between one man and one woman has been the Biblical definition of marriage for all of human history.
 We believe Biblical Marriage is the only definition of marriage God recognizes or accepts.
 (Genesis 2:22-24, Matthew 19:4-6, 1 Timothy 3:12, Ephesians 5:22-28)